robertdebock/terraform-aws-vault/README.md

 The `amount` of machines that make up the cluster can be changed.
 Use `3` or `5`.

+Changes to the `amount` variable have immediate effect, without refreshing the instances.

 ### vpc_id

 If you have an existing VPC, you can deploy this Vault installation in that VPC by setting this variable.
-The default is `""`, which means this code will create (and manage) a VPC (and all it's dependecies) for you.
+The default is `""`, which means this code will create (and manage) a VPC (and all it's dependencies) for you.

 Things that will be deployed when not specifying a VPC: